If there's one wound healing ointment to pack on outdoors trips, it's medical-grade honey.

 A nurse left a review and said they chose to use this over a trip to the doctor.
 If a healthcare professional is spreading the word about medical honey saving their skin, it's top-notch.

-Medical-grade honey is perfect for quick healing.
-If you have allergic reactions to chemicals, have foot ulcers, gunshot wounds, or want to find wound care for animals, you'll be happy you found these products.
+Medical-grade honey is perfect for healing wounds quickly.
+If you have allergic reactions to hydrogen peroxide or modern medicine, have foot ulcers, leg ulcers, gunshot wounds, or want to find wound care for animals, you'll be happy you found these products.